 “The information the speakers presented.
 Also, the range and differing views.
 First-hand engagement of local districts/farmers and being able to see things for myself.”

-Early Bird Price - $865 if you register online by Feb.
-21. Click on the Eventbrite button above.
+Early Bird Price – $865 if you register online by March 4.
+Click on the orange registration button above.

 Fee included all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
 Participants were responsible for their own transportation to and from the tour’s beginning and end point.

-Refunds can be made up until two weeks prior to the tour due to hotel and restaurant bookings.
-Substitutions can be made up to three days prior to the start of the tour.
+Deadline to cancel and receive a full refund was three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
+Substitutions were allowed up to five business days before the tour.
 Refunds may be subject to a 10% processing fee.